-- Set yoke lock handle at unlocked position.
+- 6 Set yoke lock handle at unlocked position.
 Tighten nut with 15/16 wrench, until lock handle locks mid-way between the two sides of the yoke.
-Remove carriage stop screw and lockwasher. - 6.
+Remove carriage stop screw and lockwasher. - 7.
 Hold the motor and carriage assembly parallel to radial arm and start the rear bearings onto the tracks.
-Continue to hold the assembly parallel to the tracks until the forward bearings are on the tracks. - Slide the carriage rearward on the radial arm and INSTALL THE CARRIAGE STOP SCREW AND LOCKWASHER.
+Continue to hold the assembly parallel to the tracks until the forward bearings are on the tracks. - Slide the carriage rearward on the radial arm and REINSTALL THE CARRIAGE STOP SCREW AND LOCKWASHER. - 9.
+Install arm cap and arm cap trim.